SALES OF WORKS

-• All prints entered in the competition must be available for sale.
-Sales and payment will be handled by Bankside Gallery who charge a commission of 45% on picture sales.
+• All works entered in the competition must be available for sale.
+Sales and customer payment will be handled by Bankside Gallery who charge a commission of 40% plus VAT on picture sales.
 All works will be sold as seen, so your selling price should take into account the commission, and the framing and transport costs you will have incurred.

-• If you are VAT registered, please give the full retail price inclusive of VAT.
+• If you are UK VAT registered, please give the full retail price inclusive of VAT, and notify us that you are VAT registered.

 • Artists will be notified of sales by email shortly after they occur and will receive the balance due within six weeks of the end of the exhibition.